Louisville vs. Duke NCAA Football Odds, Plays and Insights | November 18, 2021

 Louisville Stats and Trends

-- Louisville has played 10 games, with five wins against the spread.
+- Louisville has five wins against the spread in 10 games this year.

 - The Cardinals have been favored by 19.5 points or more one time this season and have not covered the spread in any of them.

-- Louisville has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).
+- Louisville's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).

-- When Louisville totals more than 498.9 yards, the team is 2-1 against the spread and 1-2 overall.
+- Louisville is 2-1 against the spread and 1-2 overall when the team amasses over 498.9 yards.

 - The Cardinals have 12 giveaways this season, while the Blue Devils have 14 takeaways .